Scalable and Accurate Graph Reasoning with LLM-based Multi-Agents

 Furthermore, the graph structure is described in a sequential manner.
 LLMs have to identify implicit graph structures from sequential text.
 Since the processing of LLMs is a black-box operation, it is difficult to assert that they truly construct graph structures implicitly and thereby understand them. \citet{huang2024can} conducted extensive experiments to explore whether LLMs treat the input prompts as graphs or merely as paragraphs with keywords on TAGs.
 The results show that the performance of LLMs in handling TAGs primarily stems from the context rather than the graph structure.
 LLMs tend to process the graph description as linearized paragraphs rather than graphs.

-\textbf{A single LLM struggles to solve reasoning problems in real-world scenarios.} Researchers train LLMs on graph reasoning tasks to empower them to utilize learned graph-related knowledge or algorithms to tackle real-world graph problems.
-However, in practical scenarios, the amount of information associated with each node can be enormous.
+\paragraph{A single LLM struggles to solve reasoning problems in real-world scenarios.} Researchers fine-tune LLMs on graph reasoning tasks to empower themto enhance their ability to leverage learned graph-related knowledge or algorithms in solving real-world graph problems.
+However, in practical applications, the volume of information associated with each node can be substantial.
 Take citation networks as an example: a single node represents a paper, and its node information includes the title, abstract, and references, which could amount to several thousand tokens.
 In addition to the complexity of graph structures, the need to handle a large amount of node information further exacerbates the burden on a single LLM and highlights its shortcomings in processing long contexts.